digital-work-lab/handbook/docs/lab_basics/vacation.md

 ### 1.3 Deadlines and Timelines:
 To ensure effective vacation planning and minimize disruption to the workflow, the following deadlines and timelines should be observed:
 - It is **appreciated when vacation is taken during the semester break**, because we are committed to serving students.
-- Vacation requests must be submitted at least **14 days in advance** of the desired vacation start date.
+- Vacation requests must be submitted at least **1 month in advance** of the desired vacation start date.
 - Supervisors will **review and respond to the vacation requests** within **7 business days** of receiving the submission.
 - If the requested vacation period coincides with a **peak operational period** or other **scheduling constraints**, employees will be notified promptly to discuss alternatives or adjustments.

 ### 1.4 Notification of Request:
 Upon reviewing the vacation request, the employee will be notified of the decision in a timely manner.
 The notification process includes the following steps:
-- The immediate supervisor or HR will **inform** the employee whether the vacation request has been **approved or denied.**
+- The immediate supervisor or secretary will **inform** the employee whether the vacation request has been **approved or denied.**
 - If the request is **approved**, the employee will **receive confirmation** of the approved vacation dates.
 - In the case of a **denied request**, the reasons for the denial will be **clearly communicated** to the employee, along with any **alternative options or suggestions.**
 - The communication regarding the vacation request will be primarily conducted via **email** or **in-person meetings.**

+## 2. Documentation:
+### 2.1 Vacation Request Form:
+-	Students and researchers **must complete** the designated vacation request form to initiate the vacation process.
+-	The **vacation request** form should be easily accessible to employees through the **Intranet**.
+- Students and reseaerchers **must ensure** that  **all required fields are filled out accurately and completely**.
+- the completed form **must be submited** to the **supervisor** and/or **secretary** within the specified timeframe.

+### 2.2 Vacation Entitlement Calculation:
+- For **flexible working hours**, which are the normal case, the vacation entitlement is calculated as follows:

+        ((monthly hours / 4.348 ) / 5) x 1.66 x months.
+    The result is to be rounded commercially!
+- For **regular working hours (fixed weekdays)**, vacation is based on the number of days worked per week.
+The number of hours does not matter.
+The statutory vacation entitlement per calendar year is 24 working days (e.g. 20 days for a 5-day week or four days for a 1-day week).
+The vacation entitlement is calculated as follows:

+        (number of months / 12) x (4 x working days per week) The result must be rounded up or down!

+### 2.3 Vacation Balances Tracking:
+- The digital work lab maintains a system to **track employees' vacation balances.**
+- Employees **can check their vacation balances** by accessing the [holiday calculation table](https://www.uni-bamberg.de/fileadmin/abt-personal/Homepage_ab_2016-03/11_Formulare_Infos_Merkblaetter/Urlaubsantrag_f%C3%BCr_wissenschaftliche_Besch%C3%A4ftigte/Urlaubsberechnung.xlsx)
+- The holiday calculation table displays the **current available vacation days** and any **carry-over** or **accrual information**.
+- It is the employees' responsibility to ensure they have **sufficient vacation days available** before submitting a request.

-## 2. Approval Process:
+## 3. Approval Process:
-### 2.1 Approval Authority:
+### 3.1 Approval Authority:
-- The approval authority for vacation requests lies with the **employee's immediate supervisor** or **department manager.**
+- The approval authority for vacation requests lies with the **employee's immediate supervisor**.
-- They are responsible for reviewing and evaluating the requests based on various factors such as **staffing needs, project timelines, and team availability.**
+- They are responsible for reviewing and evaluating the requests based on various factors such as **staffing needs, project timelines, and team availability**.
--	In some cases, approval may require **additional authorization from higher-level academic administration.**

-### 2.2 Evaluation Criteria:
+### 3.2 Evaluation Criteria:
 During the review process, the approval authority considers specific criteria to ensure **fairness and consistency**.
 These criteria may include:
 - **Sufficient coverage** during the requested period
-- The **employee's performance** and **attendance record**
-- **Previous vacation patterns** and **requests**
 - **Operational demands** and **project deadlines**
 - **Team collaboration** and **coordination requirements**

-### 2.3 Communication of Approval Status:
+### 3.3 Communication of Approval Status:
-- Following the evaluation, the approval status of the vacation request is **communicated to the employee.**
+- Following the evaluation, the approval status of the vacation request is **communicated to the employee**.
-- This communication is typically conducted via **email** or **the designated communication channel.**
+- This communication is typically conducted via **email** or **the designated communication channel**.
 - Employees **will be notified** whether their request has been approved, or partially approved (with adjusted dates).
-- We are committed to serving students during the semester. **Vacations should therefore be taken between semesters if possible**.
-Of course, we can discuss how to arrange special occasions, such as family vacations during the semester.

-## 3. Documentation:
-### 3.1 Vacation Request Form:
--	Students and researchers **must complete** the designated vacation request form to initiate the vacation process.
--	The **vacation request** form should be easily accessible to employees through the **Intranet.**
-- Students and reseaerchers **must ensure** that  **all required fields are filled out accurately and completely.**
-- the completed form **must be submited** to the **appropriate department** or **supervisor** within the specified timeframe.

-### 3.2 Vacation Balances Tracking:
-- The digital work lab maintains a system to **track employees' vacation balances.**
-- Employees **can check their vacation balances** by accessing the [holiday calculation table](https://www.uni-bamberg.de/fileadmin/abt-personal/Homepage_ab_2016-03/11_Formulare_Infos_Merkblaetter/Urlaubsantrag_f%C3%BCr_wissenschaftliche_Besch%C3%A4ftigte/Urlaubsberechnung.xlsx)
-- The holiday calculation table displays the **current available vacation days** and any **carry-over** or **accrual information.**
-- It is the employees' responsibility to ensure they have **sufficient vacation days available** before submitting a request.

 ## 4. Communication

 ###  4.1 Notification to Colleagues
 - **Notify your immediate colleagues personally:** Inform your immediate colleagues, such as your department head, team leader, or co-workers, about your upcoming vacation.
 - **Inform your students (if applicable):** If you're a teacher, notify your students about your absence.
 Depending on their age and the nature of your classes, you can either inform them verbally or send a written communication.
 Include the dates of your vacation and any instructions or assignments they need to complete in your absence.
-- **To notify the entire crew of the digital work lab of your absence:** Set your status in the Teams app to "Out of Office".
-Furthermore, you should add a presence note (with start and end time date).
 - **Set up an out-of-office message:** Configure an out-of-office email autoresponder, clearly stating the dates of your vacation and providing an alternative point of contact for urgent matters.
 ```
 Sehr geehrter Absender,